zhaonanq/bikeshare-prediction/README.md

 ## Forecast.io Wrapper

 This is a wrapper for the forecast.io API.
 You need an API key to use it (http://developer.forecast.io).
-It also requires the urllib2 library and simplejson or json libraries, most people should have these.
+It also requires the urllib (Python 3) library and simplejson or json libraries, most people should have these.

 The Use section covers the basics of how to use it.
 I suggest also reading the source if you want to know more about how to use the wrapper or what its doing.